rmetzler/bliki/wiki/dev/merging-structural-changes.md

 changed is checked out, then the changes from the branch where the content changed are merged in.
 In both cases, the result of the merge has the new directory name, and the original file contents.
-In one case, the merge triggers a rather opaque warning about a "missing file"; in the other, the merge silently ignores the content changes.
+In one case, the merge triggers a rather opaque warning about a “missing file”; in the other, the merge silently ignores the content changes.

 This is a consequence of the way Subversion implements renames and copies.
 When Subversion assembles a changeset for committing to the repository, it comes up with a list of primitive operations that reproduce the change.
-There is no primitive that says "this object was moved," only primitives which say "this object was deleted" or "this object was added, as a copy of that object."
+There is no primitive that says “this object was moved,” only primitives which say “this object was deleted” or “this object was added, as a copy of that object.”
 When you move a file in Subversion, those two operations are scheduled.
 Later, when Subversion goes to merge content changes to the original file, all it sees is that the file has been deleted; it's completely unaware that there is a new name for the same file.

-This would be fairly easy to remedy by adding a "this object was moved to that object" primitive to the changeset language, and [a bug report for just such a feature](http://subversion.tigris.org/issues/show_bug.cgi?id=898) was filed in 2002.
+This would be fairly easy to remedy by adding a “this object was moved to that object” primitive to the changeset language, and [a bug report for just such a feature](http://subversion.tigris.org/issues/show_bug.cgi?id=898) was filed in 2002.
 However, by that time Subversion's repository and changeset formats had essentially frozen, as Subversion was approaching a 1.0 release and more